hyperledger/fabric/docs/source/dev-setup/devenv.rst

 Install the Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For development on macOS, we recommend using `Homebrew <https://brew.sh>`__ to install the development prereqs.
+For macOS, we recommend using `Homebrew <https://brew.sh>`__ to manage the development prereqs.
 The Xcode command line tools will be installed as part of the Homebrew installation.

 Once Homebrew is ready, installing the necessary prerequisites is very easy: